 The professional employment portfolio is a collection of self-selected artifacts to support the employment process.
-The portfolio includes teaching credentials and competencies, and is grounded in the seventeen descriptors of knowledge, skills and attributes for interim certification with Alberta Education.
+The portfolio includes teaching credentials and proficiencies, and is grounded in the six competencies for certification with Alberta Education.
 The portfolio chronicles the student’s learning and professional growth over the two years of Concordia University of Edmonton’s Bachelor of Education (After Degree) program.

 The professional employment portfolio is developed over the two years of the program.